 How do I achieve the best HMO mortgage rates?

-Our HMO mortgage comparison tool gives you a snippet of the best HMO mortgage rates on the market.
 When looking at HMO mortgages, there are many factors that can affect the interest rate charged by lenders.
 This could be things like lettings experience, credit history or the LTV (Loan to Value) ratio.

 If you already have lettings experience there will be a greater choice of products available.
 Although, there are still some good interest rates available if you have little or no lettings experience.

 As with any mortgage or loan, credit history also plays an important factor when looking to borrow and the products available to you.

 LTV is simply the ratio of the loan amount against the value in percentage.
 An example of this would be a loan of £75,000 against a property value of £100,000 is at 75% LTV.

 HMO lenders tend to offer the best rates when the LTV is lower, at 60% or less.
 80% HMO mortgages would generally have a higher interest rate than a 75% LTV mortgage due to the increased risk to the lender in the event of default or repossession.

 A handy tip is to look at the overall cost rather than just the lowest rate.
 Some low initial rates have high revert-to rates meaning there is a greater chance you will need to refinance after the ‘tie-in’ period ends.